While glass containers and vessels have been made for more than 2,000...

 Continue enjoying the Huntsville outdoors and take a trip to the Huntsville Botanical Garden.
 The beautifully lush gardens offer spectacular botanicals year round.
 In addition to the seasonal special exhibits, the butterfly house won’t be forgotten.

 End your day at Stovehouse.
 After grabbing dinner at any one of the great restaurants at the venue and a drink from the Pourhouse, find a seat on the Leisure Lawn and see a live music performance.
-Swing by Oscar Moon’s for an out of this world dessert to wrap up your first day.
+Swing by Oscar Moon’s for an out-of-this-world dessert to wrap up your first day.

 You will find endless ways to spend the day at Lowe Mill ARTS & Entertainment.
-With over 200 artists contributing to 152 studios and 7 galleries, the things to see are never ending.
-You’ll find ceramics, painting, jewelry, woodworking, cigar box guitars, glassworks, mixed media, photography, sculpture, fashion, textiles, book binding, music, and more!
+With over 200 artists contributing to 152 studios and 7 galleries, the things to see are never-ending.
+You’ll find ceramics, painting, jewelry, woodworking, cigar box guitars, glassworks, mixed media, photography, sculpture, fashion, textiles, bookbinding, music, and more!
 Culinary Arts are also featured throughout.
 Piper and Leaf Teas are a local favorite.
 The building itself is a sight to see and you can take a ride on the old grain elevator- still operated by the staff.

 Live Like a Local Tip of the Day: Be sure to get a snapshot on the indoor swing and post it on your socials.
 When you know, you know.

-Be sure to try out one of the downtown rooftop bars for a nice view and a relaxing drink.
+When the sun goes down, be sure to try out one of the downtown rooftop bars for a nice view and a relaxing drink.

 Live Like a Local Tip of the Day: We recommend Stella’s Elixir Lounge.
 Their upscale feel, unique menu of cocktails, and perfect location make this our favorite little spot.
-They are also the host of the official Rocket City Pride monthly happy hour.

 Finish your evening with a show!
 Shenanigans Comedy Theatre offers a variety of comedy shows, improv nights, and other live art.
-Or check out who’s playing at Side Tracks Music Hall and head over there for some music.

 The people of Huntsville are wonderful and welcoming and will make you feel right at home.
 There’s a great deal of visibility for the LGBTQIA+ community and with so many things to see and do, what are you waiting for?